7 Ways to Future-Proof your Business VoIP for Hybrid Work

 2. Don’t compromise on consumer products

 After the pandemic restrictions were implemented, many of us turned to consumer video conferencing services like Skype, WebEx, and Zoom for personal and business use.
-Similarly, many residential data providers offer VoIP as a three-in-one package with their TV and Internet offerings, and many third-party consumer VoIP services are available.
+Similarly, many residential data providers offer VoIP home office solutions as a three-in-one package with their TV and Internet offerings, and many third-party consumer VoIP calling services are available.

 Free clients of these popular services limit usage in various ways that can hinder your workforce’s productivity.
 Moreover, business VoIP systems deliver back-end features like auditing and call recording, that is more valuable.